-This year, we're strengthening our educational mentoring hubs across London, Croydon, Oxford and Birmingham and growing our capacity to provide specialist support for young refugees facing particular challenges with their education.
+This year, we're strengthening our educational mentoring hubs across London, Oxford, Birmingham and the East of England, and growing our capacity to provide specialist support for young refugees facing particular challenges with their education.
 Your support will enable newly-arrived young refugees to move forward in their education, grow in confidence and become more integrated in their new communities.

 "Can you help me with my fundraising efforts?"

 Of course!
 Our 'Fundraising for RSN: the complete guide' is full of useful stuff, including text you can adapt in publicising your fundraising efforts, suggestions for how and when to contact your friends about what you're doing and information about how we can promote your fundraising on our website and through our social media.
 Email Freya for a copy of this guide or to ask any other questions you may have.

 "What kind of thing could I do to raise funds for RSN?"

 The list is endless!
 All you need to do is find something you love to do, or want to challenge yourself to do, and get your friends to show support in some way.

 Run, climb, bike!
 A 5k, 10k, half marathon or more - whatever you’d find fun and challenging.
 Why not get friends and colleagues to join you and do your challenge together.